SouradeepMondal/IoTSimulate/Readme.md

-# IoT Simulator -> Temperature and Humidity
+# IoT Simulator -> Temperature, Humidity and Light

 Project to simulate the working of an IoT application.
 Done for `CS534 Internet of Things` at BIT Mesra.